M0nica/flask_weather/CONTRIBUTING.md

 # How to contribute

-I like to encourage you to contribute to the repository.
+We'd like to encourage you to contribute to Flask Weather.

-This should be as easy as possible for you but there are a few things to consider when contributing.
+We want this to be as easy as possible for you but there are a few things to consider when contributing.
 The following guidelines for contribution should be followed if you want to submit a pull request.